Safegurading Policy

 All visitors and contractors

-3. Safeguarding policy
+3. Safeguarding Policy Statement

-The O’ Brien International School is committed to the importance of safeguarding and promoting the welfare of children.
-It has:
+The O’Brien International School is fully committed to safeguarding and promoting the welfare of children through the following measures:

 -